Week 24 – the middle of the 6th month, or, the 2nd trimester

 To ease this condition, the pregnant woman should wear comfortable shoes, avoid extra activity and rest more.
 The woman shouldn’t ignore some extra hours for sleep as her body now gets tired much quicker.
 In case of feeling too unwell, a woman should see the doctor to avoid a premature birth.

-What's Happening With Baby In Week 24
+What's Happening With Baby at 24 Week

 The week 24 is the end of the 6th month and the 2nd trimester of the pregnancy.
 This period is considered by the future moms to be the most pleasurable period.
 With toxicosis gone and the tummy not too heavy yet to carry, this period is the best to start talking with your future child and getting ready for his arrival.